apache/druid/docs/ingestion/input-sources.md

 ## Iceberg input source

 :::info
- To use the Iceberg input source, add the `druid-iceberg-extensions` extension.
+You need to include the [`druid-iceberg-extensions`](../development/extensions-contrib/iceberg.md) as an extension to use the Iceberg input source.
 :::

 You use the Iceberg input source to read data stored in the Iceberg table format.
 For a given table, the input source scans up to the latest Iceberg snapshot from the configured Hive catalog.
 Druid ingests the underlying live data files using the existing input source formats.